trojansteve/weggli-Py/README.md

 Weggli-Py is built upon weggli, developed by Google Project Zero.
 We thank them for their contributions to the security community and for providing a robust foundation for further development.

 ### Future Work
-Future enhancements include parallel execution, an interactive results interface, IDE integration, an expanded vulnerability database, and customizable reporting.
+Future enhancements include additional patterns for other classes of vulnerabilitites, parallel execution, an interactive results interface, IDE integration, an expanded vulnerability database, and customizable reporting.

 ### Disclaimer
 Weggli-Py is an independent project and is not affiliated with Google or Google Project Zero.